-When traveling abroad, paying a premium in foreign transaction fees on your credit card is nothing new.
-Even savvy consumers might not know that debit card transactions, including ATM withdrawals, can also be subject to expensive transaction fees.
-Smart cardholders can avoid paying too much in debit card foreign transaction fees by reviewing the fees charged by different banks.
+Traveling abroad with a debit or credit card?
+You may have to pay a premium in foreign transaction fees.
+In fact, debit card transactions, including ATM withdrawals, can also be subject to expensive transaction fees.
+Avoid paying a hefty amount in foreign transaction fees by reviewing the fees charged by your bank.

 Table of Contents